 Cabrini’s Division III sports teams have amassed more than 100 championship designations and just won its fifth consecutive Colonial States Athletic Conference President’s Cup.
 Student-athletes don’t just play to win—they play to learn about leadership, teamwork, and respect.
 For students not interested in playing on the Division III teams, there are fun intramural teams that play recreationally both on and off campus.

-Cabrini is ideally situated only 30 minutes from the center of Philadelphia, PA, offering a shuttle to the train station for easier access to the city’s thriving art and food scene.
+Cabrini is located 30 minutes from Philadelphia, PA, in a small and safe suburb.
+Its 112-acre wooded campus is ideally situated only 30 minutes from the center of Philadelphia, PA, offering a shuttle to the train station for easier access to the city’s thriving art and food scene.
 From Philadelphia, students can hop on an Amtrak train and be in New York within 1.5 hours or DC in under 2 hours.
 Cabrini classes and clubs also schedule trips to these key northeast cities, giving students access to cosmopolitan areas while offering a quieter suburban home base on campus.

 From their first year on campus, students are encouraged to think beyond their immediate world through courses that integrate service learning, known as “Engagements with the Common Good.”
 This hands-on experience continues through internships and capstone projects that apply classroom theory to the “real world,” which helps 92 percent of the university’s students find work or pursue graduate school within 10 months of graduating.